mstocco/mariostoc.co/content/racereports/2021-ironman-italy-emilia-romania.md

 I guessed my swim time to be around 80 minutes so I set myself up at the back of the 1:10/1:20 corral.
 Slowly the group shuffled to the starting gates where 8 athletes were released every 12 seconds.
 I must have misjudged the queue because there were 2 substantial groups behind me (the 1:20/1:30 and >1:30 groups).
 Those corrals maybe contained a couple hundred people.
 By the time I had shuffled to the start, there may have been a couple dozen people left to enter the water.
 I was starting at the back of the pack.

 <!---->
-There was a chest high swell rolling in this morning too (guessed based on the swim marshals on stand up paddle boards.
+There was a thigh high swell rolling in this morning too (guessed based on the swim marshals on stand up paddle boards.
 This made sighting the first buoy a touch more challenging but fortunately, there was a mast of a nearby sail boat that I was able to use.
-I swam to this first buoy in choppy conditions in 9 minutes a day and a half ago; this morning with the swell, I felt like I was there quicker with less effort.
+Two days earlier, I swam to first buoy in choppy conditions in 9 minutes; this morning with the swell, I felt like I was there quicker with less effort.

 At that first turn buoy, I stopped to dump some water out of my goggles and began the long leg to the southern turn buoy.